MarieCHessler/a-quiz/README.md

     **Quiz page**
     * The quiz page is where the actual game takes place, and includes the Q image, a heads up display with question number and score, the question, three choices and a button.
     * The Q image helps user recognition.
-    * The heads up display allowes the user contant access to information regarding what question he or she is on, how many questions are left, and what score has been accomplished so far.
+    * The heads up display allows the user constant access to information regarding what question he or she is on, how many questions are left, and what score has been accomplished so far.
     * For the user's eyes to easily find the question, it has been placed in the center.
-    * The answer choices shift color when the pointer hovers over them and when they are clicked, to make it easy for the user to follow what has been selected and not.
+    * The answer choices shift color when the user hovers over them and when they are clicked, to make it easy for the user to follow what has been selected and not.
     * Questions and choices are collected from a separate js file.
     * The button below the choices says "Next" and invites the user to launch the next question or page.